 If you respond to any emotional situation—happy or sad—by overeating, and you want to stop, there are solutions, according to Psych.com experts, who caution that you’re not going to find them in your refrigerator, on a pastry cart, or in a restaurant.

-“The first and most important step toward recovery is acknowledgement,” says Wilson.
+“The first and most important step toward recovery is acknowledgment,” says Wilson.
 “I feel more in control now.”

-Editor’s Note: Many licensed physicians and practitioners, including registered dieticians, can help address emotional eating concerns.
+Editor’s Note: Many licensed physicians and practitioners, including registered mental health professionals, dieticians, and certified fitness-related professionals can help address emotional eating concerns.
 Ask your doctor for a referral.
 Additional resources are detailed below: